 Michael and his wife Diane initiated an unrestricted endowment in 2002 to provide a stable future for the Libraries.

 The Dibner family has been generously supporting the operations and projects in the Dibner Library of the History of Science and Technology for many years.
-The rare book and manuscript collection was given by Dr. Bern Dibner to the Smithsonian Libraries in 1974 and the Library opened in 1976.
+Dr. Bern Dibner gave the rare book and manuscript collection to the Smithsonian Libraries in 1974 and the Library opened in 1976.

 The Frank J. and Betty M. Quirk Endowment began in 2000 to support the technological needs of the Libraries.

-The Frederick M. Bayer Endowment for Natural History Acquisitions was created in 2005 by Dr. Frederick “Ted” Bayer.
+In 2005 Dr. Frederick “Ted” Bayer created the Frederick M. Bayer Endowment for Natural History Acquisitions.
 Ted Bayer was a Smithsonian curator who published over 130 papers and books on the taxonomy and natural history of soft corals.

 Through funds generously donated from her friends and family, The Gwendolen Rochester Leighty Endowment was established in 2007 and funds Smithsonian Libraries acquisitions including books, journals, and electronic databases, and also supports staff development.